 Your vehicle is now using colder and denser air to run your powerplant.
 The denser the air, the more oxygen gets to your engine.
 This makes it operate more efficiently, providing a host of performance benefits.

 What Are the Advantages of a Cold Air Intake?

 Do cold air intakes work?
 The increased oxygen flow can net you between 5 and 20 horsepower depending on your engine and the product you buy.
-Higher quality intakes obviously work better, but they can’t turn a 4-cylinder into a V8, so keep your expectations realistic.
+Higher quality intakes obviously work better, but they can’t turn a 4-cylinder into a V8 power, so keep your expectations realistic.

 Beyond the horsepower increase, cold air intakes can also provide better throttle response and improved fuel economy.
-When your engine gets more oxygen, it causes your powerplant to work better in every area.
-This can even extend the life of your engine itself helping components ranging from pistons to the radiator.
+When your engine has the ability to get more air, it has the ability to create more power.

 Another plus of an aftermarket air intake is saying goodbye to low-quality paper filters.
 Not only can you install a high-flow filter, it also means don’t have to replace it every 15,000 miles.
 Many of the filters available for cold air intakes can be removed and washed to clean them.
 Just remember to do it as part of your regular maintenance: a dirty filter won’t do its job.

 To increase the benefits of your install, consider adding a few other mods to your machine.
 The air intake is only one side of the oxygen coin.
 Spent gases can choke off your engine, preventing the cold air from being as effective.
 A performance exhaust system removes more of these gases from your engine, allowing for better combustion.
 An ECU tuner can provide a better fuel/air mixture to get the most from these components.
 Combining all 3 together – air intake, exhaust, and an ECU tune is generally referred to as “Stage 1” in the tuning and modification world – it’s the first and most basic steps to getting increased performance.